geopandas/xyzservices/doc/source/contributing.md

 quickly if they follow these guidelines.

-There are two main groups of contributions - adding new provider sources and contributions to the codebase and documentaion.
+There are two main groups of contributions - adding new provider sources and contributions to the codebase and documentation.

 ## Providers